CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-kanji.md

 type: Document
 ---

 By reviewing your radicals and proving you really do know them (despite how much time has gone by between reviews), kanji will begin to unlock and show up in your Lessons.
-More information can be found about leveling up on our [How Do I Level Up?](/getting-started/leveling-up/) page.
+More information can be found about leveling up on our [How Do I Level Up?](/getting-started/wanikani/leveling-up/) page.

 All kanji in WaniKani are based off of radicals you learned and reviewed.
 Some kanji are made up of a single radical, so the radical and kanji will be the same.
 Other kanji will be made up of three or four radicals.
 In the case of Level 1, you'll see a lot of kanji that consist of a single radical which makes them quite easy to learn.
 You'll need to advance to Levels 2 or 3 to really see how effective the radical mnemonic method is.

 ## Kanji Lessons

-Kanji Lessons are similar to the Radical Lessons you did earlier, though they are a bit more complicated and have a few more things to learn.
+Kanji Lessons are similar to the Radical Lessons you did earlier, though they are a bit more complicated and more steps.

 ### **Radicals:**